Rebar: India

 Rebars are available in the following grades as per IS:1786-2008 FE 415/FE 415D/FE 415S/FE 500/FE 500D/FE 500S/FE 550, FE550D, FE 600.
 Rebars are quenched with water at a high level pressure so that the outer surface is hardened while the inner core remains soft.
 Rebars are ribbed so that the concrete can have a better grip.
 Coastal regions use galvanized rebars to prolong their life.
 BIS rebar sizes are 10, 12, 16, 20, 25, 28, 32, 36, 40 and 50 millimeters.

 Jumbo and threaded bar sizes

 Very large format rebar sizes are widely available and produced by specialty manufacturers.
 The tower and sign industries commonly use "jumbo" bars as anchor rods for large structures which are fabricated from slightly oversized blanks such that threads can be cut at the ends to accept standard anchor nuts.
 Fully threaded rebar is also produced with very coarse threads which satisfy rebar deformation standards and allow for custom nuts and couplers to be used.
-Note that these customary sizes while in common use, do not have consensus standards associated with them, and actual properties may vary by manufacturer.
+These customary sizes, while in common use, do not have consensus standards associated with them, and properties may vary by manufacturer.